Impact of Community Structure on Cascades: When Greedy Maximization Is Bad

-We now give an example showing how the results in \cite{Kempe:2003:MSI:956750.956769,doi:10.1137/080714452} break if $\theta_v$ is assumed to be fixed.
-We build a network as follows: start from a $3n\times 3n$ torus, i.e. node $(i,j)$ with $1\leq i,j\leq 3n$ has four neighbors: $(i+1,j),(i-1,j),(i,j+1),(i,j-1)$ where operation are done modulo $3n$.
+We now give an example showing how the results in \cite{Kempe2003,Mossel2010} break if $\theta_v$ is assumed to be fixed.
+We build a network as follows: start from a $3n\times 3n$ torus, i.e. vertex $(i,j)$ with $1\leq i,j\leq 3n$ has four neighbors: $(i+1,j),(i-1,j),(i,j+1),(i,j-1)$ where operations are performed modulo $3n$.
 Now for each $1\leq j\leq 3n$, and $0\leq k\leq n-1$, we add a vertex $v(j,k)$ connected to the vertices of the torus $(3k+1,j)$, $(3k+2,j)$ and $(3k+3,j)$.
 Finally each of these vertices $v(j,k)$ are part of a cycle of size $K\geq 3$ with no other common point with the rest of the graph except through $v(j,k)$.
-In summary, we have $9n^2$ nodes on the torus, and $3n^2$ disjoint cycles of size $K$ which are connected to the torus only through the vertices $v(j,k)$.
+In summary, we have $9n^2$ vertices on the torus, and $3n^2$ disjoint cycles of size $K$ which are connected to the torus only through the vertices $v(j,k)$.
 There is a total of $9n^2+3n^2 K$ vertices.
-Note that the degree of a node on the torus is $5$ (4 neighbors on the torus and 1 on a cycle) as well as for the nodes $v(j,k)$.
-We take $\theta=2/5$ so that a node of degree $d$ becomes active as soon as $\theta d$ of its neighbors are active.
-In particular a node on the torus or a $v(j,k)$ needs only $2$ active neighbors to become active.
-Moreover, activating a vertex $v(j,k)$ will activate all the $K$ nodes on the cycle.
+Note that the degree of a vertex on the torus is $5$ (4 neighbors on the torus and 1 on a cycle) as well as for the vertices $v(j,k)$.
+We take $\theta=2/5$ so that a vertex of degree $d$ becomes active as soon as $\theta d$ of its neighbors are active.
+In particular a vertex on the torus or a $v(j,k)$ needs only $2$ active neighbors to become active.
+Moreover, activating a vertex $v(j,k)$ will activate all the $K$ vertices on the cycle.
 Because of this, it is easy to see that any greedy algorithm with budget $b\leq 3n^2$ will only activate the vertices $v(j,k)$.
-Note however that by acting the set of nodes on the torus: $(1,1), (1,2),\dots ,(1,3n)$ and $(2,1)$ will result in a global activation of the network.
-Hence for any $3n+1\leq b \leq 3n^2$, we can find a set activating the $9n^2+3n^2K$ vertices of the networks, whereas the greedy algorithm only activate $Kb$ vertices which is far from the optimum solution.
+Note however that by activating the set of vertices on the torus: $(1,1), (1,2),\dots ,(1,3n)$ and $(2,1)$ will result in the global activation of the network.
+Hence for any $3n+1\leq b \leq 3n^2$, we can find a set activating the $9n^2+3n^2K$ vertices of the networks, whereas the greedy algorithm only activates $Kb$ vertices which is far removed from the optimum solution.